LaurentRDC/dissertation/content/introduction.md

 > *The electron pulse width has been measured by using the camera in the normal streak mode and is found to be $\sim$\SI{100}{\pico\second}.
 This value departs significantly from the \SI{15}{\pico\second} pulse width expected.
 The pulse broadening is due to the space-charge effect caused by the relatively high electron flux required to photograph the pattern with our present system.*

 The challenges of ultrafast electron scattering on the \SI{100}{\femto\second} time-scale -- which is the current state-of-the-art -- were apparent in the first ultrafast electron scattering experiments.
 Measurements of atomic structure require high beam brightness to achieve a high signal-to-noise ratio, but dense electron bunches experience space-charge repulsion (i.e. worsening time-resolution).
 The trade-off between signal-to-noise and time-resolution is represented as the expansion of the bunch length $l$.
-Using a mean-field equation[@Siwick2002], the bunch length $l$ is given by:
+Using a mean-field equation[@Siwick2002], the bunch length $l$ expands as follows:
 $$
 \frac{d^2l}{dt^2} = \frac{N e^2}{m_e \epsilon_0 \pi r^2} \left[ 1 - \frac{l}{\sqrt{l^2 + 4 r^2}}\right]
 $$
 where $N$ is the number of electrons in the bunch, $e$ the quantum of charge, $m_e$ the electron mass, $\epsilon_0$ the vacuum permittivity, and $r$ is the beam radius.
 The first demonstration of ultrafast electron scattering was done by the same authors[@Mourou1982] to study the ultrafast melting of aluminium[@Williamson1984] with a time-resolution a tens of picoseconds.

 The modern form of pump-probe ultrafast electron scattering was brought by Ahmed Zewail and his team.
 At the time, Zewail was already known as the "Father of Femtochemistry" for the development of ultrafast spectroscopy[@Zewail1988].
-Zewail and collaborators proposed to replace the optical probe pulse used in pump-probe femtosecond spectroscopy to an electron pulse[@Williamson1991;@Williamson1997].
+Zewail and collaborators proposed to replace the optical probe pulse used in pump-probe femtosecond spectroscopy with an electron pulse[@Williamson1991;@Williamson1997].
 What followed was a series of experiments probing the transient molecular structures at the picosecond time-scale following photoexcitation in the gas phase[@Ihee2001;@Ruan2001;@Lobastov2001].
 The ability to track the nuclear coordinates directly represented the perfect complement to Zewail's Nobel prize-winning work on femtochemistry via ultrafast spectroscopy.

 It was not until Siwick *et al.*[@Siwick2003;@Siwick2004], however, that the ideas of Mourou and Williamson were applied with sub-picosecond sensitivity (\SI{600}{\femto\second}) to the solid state.
 This work reached a time-resolution sufficient to address whether or not the ultrafast phase transition from solid to liquid-like was analogous to the thermal phase transition[@Guo2000].